kudobuilder/kudo/keps/0029-operator-dependencies.md

 ## Motivation

 Recent operator development has shown that complex operators often depend on other operators to function.
-One workaround commonly seen can be found in the [Flink Demo](https://github.com/kudobuilder/operators/tree/master/repository/flink/docs/demo/financial-fraud).
-It requires manual installation of the dependency operators while skipping the instance creation (using the `--skip-instance` option).
-The `Instance` is then "manually" created during the execution of the `deploy` plan.
-This KEP is aiming at improving this experience, streamlining the developer and user experience.
+One workaround commonly seen can be found in the [Flink Demo](https://github.com/kudobuilder/operators/tree/master/repository/flink/docs/demo/financial-fraud) where an `Instance` of Flink needs an `Instance` of Kafka, which in turn needs an `Instance` of Zookeeper.
+There are two parts to the workaround:
+1. the operator user needs to first **manually** install the `kafka` and `zookeeper` operators while skipping the instance creation (using the `kubectl kudo install ... --skip-instance` CLI option).
+2. then, the user runs a regular `kubectl kudo install flink`, whose `deploy` plan includes `Instance` resources for Kafka and Zookeeper, which are bundled along other Flink operator templates in YAML format (rather than being created on-the-fly from an operator package).
+This KEP is aiming at streamlining this experience for users and developers.

 ### Goals

 Dependencies can be a complex topic.
-This KEP is not trying to boil the dependency ocean but rather limits itself to installation dependencies only.
+This KEP is not trying to boil the dependency ocean but rather limits itself to installation dependencies only, i.e. a set of `Operators/Instances` being installed together and removed together as a unit.

 ### Non-Goals